KnowageLabs/Knowage-Documentation/administrator-guide/server-manager.rst

     Server Manager Panel

-Those about **Import/Export** let you export some configurations or elements from one istallation to another.
+Those about **Import/Export** let you export some configurations or elements from one installation to another.
 This can be helpful for example in managing a test and a production areas.
 We are going to give the full description of these funtionalities in the following.

 Tenants Management
 ------------------